 But here’s the thing –

-Just because you’ve gone the full-service route doesn’t mean you’re off the hook.
+Just because you’ve gone the full-service route and hired an interstate moving company doesn’t mean you’re off the hook.

 In fact, there will still be lots to do to ensure your move goes smoothly.

 Planning and execution are key, and considering the following suggestions will increase the likelihood of having a positive experience.